 - Exercise in the evening

-Few hours before your bedtime, do some workout such as a swim, a walk, or even yoga for about 30 minutes.
+Few hours before your bedtime, do a workout such as a swim, a walk, or even yoga for 30 minutes.
 This will, in turn, trigger your parasympathetic nervous system, which lowers the heart rate, breathing rate, and blood pressure and cueing your body that it’s time to sleep.

 - Reduce restless legs syndrome